Ed Hawkins (climatologist)

-Edward Hawkins MBE (born 1977) is a Professor of climate science at the University of Reading, principal research scientist at the National Centre for Atmospheric Science (NCAS), editor of climate lab book blog and lead scientist for the weather rescue citizen science project.
+Edward Hawkins MBE (born 1977) is a British climate scientist who is Professor of climate science at the University of Reading, principal research scientist at the National Centre for Atmospheric Science (NCAS), editor of Climate Lab Book blog and lead scientist for the Weather Rescue citizen science project.
 He is known for his data visualizations of climate change for the general public such as warming stripes and climate spirals.

 Education

 Hawkins was educated at the University of Nottingham where he was awarded a PhD in astrophysics in 2003 for research supervised by Steve Maddox that investigated galaxy clustering in large redshift surveys.

 Career and research

 After his PhD, Hawkins served as a Natural Environment Research Council (NERC) advanced research fellow in the department of meteorology at the University of Reading from 2005 to 2013.